 Student Rights and Responsibilities:

-Every student with a documented disability has the following rights:
+Every disabled student has the following rights:

 - Access to courses, programs, services, jobs, activities, and facilities available through the college.